-Generally speaking, people can fall into more than one Section 75 category.
+5 Generally speaking, people can fall into more than one Section 75 category.
 Taking this into consideration, please provide details of any potential impacts of the policy/decision on people with multiple identities?
 (For example; disabled minority ethnic people; disabled women; young Protestant men; and young lesbians, gay and bisexual people).
-Please include details of any data which you have used to determine/identify this impact Section 75 Details of policy impact and details of data which describes the categories policy impact (please specify) This Procedure is likely to have a positive impact on equality of Age opportunity for these groups.
-Performance issues caused by ill-Disability health will be managed in a supportive manner with consideration for the employee's age and disability and in recognition that older staff with a disability may take more time off work due to illness or for medical appointments compared with younger staff, which could have a detrimental impact on achieving required standards of performance.
-The scope of the Procedure provides a framework for addressing capability in a fair and reasonable manner.
+Please include details of any data which you have used to determine/identify this impact Section 75 categories (please specify) Details of policy impact and details of data which describes the policy impact Age, men and women generally, and disability.
+The policy provides a framework for Sickness Absence Leave, which is likely to have a positive impact across multiple Section 75 categories.
+Sickness absence will be managed in a supportive and caring manner with consideration for the employees age and disability and in recognition that older staff are more likely to take time off work due to illness or for medical appointments.
+In addition, the policy will make it clear that consideration for reasonable adjustments should be made to help and support staff in the workplace.